Logo of Capstone

 The Foundation Repair Assessment

-In this particular instance, the crack in the foundation was caused by hydrostatic pressure.
-The builder’s inferior pressure relief system (also known as a sump pump system or french drain) had collapsed and no longer directed the water around the foundation to the sump pump pit.
-The additional water was sitting around the foundation with nowhere to go.
 As a result of the water sitting around/against the foundation, it eventually started making its way through the pores of the concrete foundation.
 The floor had begun to separate from the wall leaving a small gap between the floor and the wall.

 The Foundation Repair Solution

 On day one of the project, we removed the insulation and found that we had a total of seven cracks.
-Most of the cracks were vertical, and a couple was horizontal cracks.
-In addition to sealing the initial crack, we sealed six more and added a new pressure relief system (also known as a sump pump system or french drain).
+Most of the cracks were vertical, and a couple were horizontal cracks.

 The homeowner now has a secure foundation for years to come.
 The amount of water around the foundation is now managed by the new pressure relief system and no longer accumulating and causing havoc to the homeowner’s foundation.